 Having more than 0.2 ppm of combined chlorine indicates that your chlorine is falling behind.
 Your chlorine is fighting a significant enough oxidant demand–particularly with nitrogen compounds like ammonia–that its ability to sanitize is becoming compromised.
 This is a potential problem for the health and safety of bathers, since chlorine is the primary sanitizer.
 It's our first line of defense against Recreational Water Illnesses (RWIs).

 Combined chlorine levels are also a reliable metric that tells us additional information–much like ORP does.
 We can tell instantly how efficient (or inefficient) our chlorine is.

 But as far as indoor air quality is concerned, combined chlorine is the closest measurement we have for knowing the rate and severity of airborne chloramine production.
 The higher the combined chlorine, the worse the air is going to smell.
 So it behooves pool operators to take combined chlorine seriously; try to mitigate it in the first place, and reduce it when it climbs.

 How to reduce combined chlorine

 There are two general ways to reduce combined chlorine that we will discuss here: chemically and physically.

 Superchlorination is by far and away the most widely used and accepted practice for addressing combined chlorine.
 Superchlorination is dumping an excess of free chlorine (the industry standard is 10x the level of combined chlorine, though that's more than necessary) into the pool.
-This surge of oxidizing power destroys the oxidant demand pretty effectively.
+This surge of oxidizing power should destroy the oxidant demand.
 It also kills just about everything that might be lurking in the water too, which is a plus.
 The downside is that the pool must be closed for superchlorination, and when it's done, the FAC level needs to be brought back down, or wait long enough for it to drift down on its own.

 With respect to the breakpoint chlorination process, superchlorination is the rocket boost that finally pushes past the demand, achieving and exceeding the breakpoint, and building a free chlorine residual.
 In the chart above, when chlorine struggles to get over the hump at point (B), superchlorination is a reliable option.